 “It doesn’t matter how much experience you have,” said one of the rangers as we pulled into Pilanesberg park.
 “Seeing animals comes down to luck.”
 That’s absolutely true—you may visit the same park on two consecutive days and see wildly different groups of animals.
 Or you might nab sightings of every member of the Big Five in just half a day.
 If doesn’t matter whether you self-drive or opt for a guided tour; you’ll see the grab bag that Mother Nature gives you.
-But there are some tips we picked up that might help you get just a bit luckier.
+But there are some self-drive safari tips that might help you get just a bit luckier.

 Tips for Your Self-Drive Safari

 - Take your time, let the animals come to you.
 You can spend easily a whole day in a park, there’s no need to rush.
 If you see an animal far away, have patience.
 There’s a chance they might wander closer.

 - Pack your spyglasses from an up-close view—especially if you aren’t traveling with a telephoto lens.